jbasrai/jbasrai.github.io/nathaniel/index.md

 At some point this week, see if you can send me that Michael Jackson song

 ### some example improvisation rules
-- improvise using only the rhythm of the first phrase in the tune
+- improvise using only the rhythm of the first phrase in "pine apple rag"
 - make phrases that go up and then come back down
 - start and end your phrase on "D"
 - use only "jumps", like "Bb <-> F", "D <-> Bb", or "F <-> D"